ugurhangul/BulkUpgrade/README.md

 ﻿Mod for the game Farthest Frontier that will queue rebuilding of buildings destroyed by raiders.
 Trigger the rebuilds by using the hotkey (**CTRL+R** by default).
-Hotkey can be modified in UserData\BulkRebuild.cfg after the game runs once.
+Hotkey can be modified in `Farthest Frontier\UserData\BulkRebuild.cfg` after the game runs once.

 Tested with:
 MelonLoader 0.5.7